On a general Kac-Rice formula for the measure of a level set: Examples

 \subsection{Mean number of critical points of the likelihood}

-An example of a situation corresponding to the framework above is given by the case of number of critical points of the likelihood.
+An example of a situation corresponding to the framework above is the case of number of critical points of the likelihood function.
 We consider a parametric statistical model.
 The observation $\bY := ( Y_1, \ldots, Y_n)$ consists of $n$ i.i.d. observations $Y_i$ that lie in $\R^m$.